aspose-total/Aspose.Total-Products/total/en/net/conversion/ps-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PS to DIF" h2="Export PS File to DIF via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert PS file to DIF within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities, allowing developers to quickly and easily create powerful applications.

+The process of converting PS to DIF involves two steps.
+Firstly, Aspose.PDF for .NET can be used to export the PS file to XLSX.
+This component provides a wide range of features and capabilities, allowing developers to quickly and easily create powerful applications.
+It also provides support for a wide range of formats, including PDF, XLSX, HTML, and more.

+Once the PS file has been exported to XLSX, Aspose.Cells for .NET can be used to convert the XLSX to DIF.
+This component provides a powerful Spreadsheet Programming API, allowing developers to quickly and easily create powerful applications.
+It also provides support for a wide range of formats, including XLSX, CSV, HTML, and more.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PS file to DIF within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to DIF.
+In conclusion, Aspose.Total for .NET provides a comprehensive suite of .NET components that enables developers to easily convert PS file to DIF within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities, allowing developers to quickly and easily create powerful applications.
+The process of converting PS to DIF involves two steps, firstly exporting the PS file to XLSX using Aspose.PDF for .NET, and then converting the XLSX to DIF using Aspose.Cells for .NET.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}